 6 facts about marijuana

-1Support for marijuana legalization continues to grow.
-A 54% majority of Americans say the drug should be made legal, compared with 42% who want it to be illegal.
-Opinions have changed drastically since 1969, when Gallup first asked the question and just 12% favored legalization.
-Much of the change in opinion has occurred over the past few years — support has risen 13 points since 2010.
-Separately, 76% in our new survey say people convicted of minor possession should not serve time in jail.
+1Support for marijuana legalization is rapidly outpacing opposition.
+A slim majority (52%) of Americans say the drug should be made legal, compared with 45% who want it to be illegal.
+Opinions have changed drastically since 1969, when Gallup first asked the question and found that just 12% favored legalizing marijuana use.
+Much of the change in opinion has occurred over the past few years — support rose 11 points between 2010 and 2013 (although it has remained unchanged in the past year).
+Separately, 76% in our February survey said people convicted of minor possession should not serve time in jail.

 2Not all groups support legalization.
-Only about four-in-ten Republicans (39%) do.
-While most non-Hispanic whites and blacks say marijuana should be made legal, only 43% of Hispanics share that view.
-Among generations, 69% of Millennials say marijuana should be legal while only 30% of those 69 and older share that view.
-Baby Boomers, who were the most supportive generation in the 1970s before becoming opponents during the “Just Say No” 1980s, are now more likely to favor (52%) than oppose (45%) legalization.
+Only about three-in-ten Republicans (31%) do.
+While most non-Hispanic whites and blacks say marijuana should be made legal, only 39% of Hispanics share that view.
+Among generations, 63% of Millennials say marijuana should be legal while only 27% of the Silent Generation (those 69 to 86) share that view.
+Baby Boomers, who were the most supportive generation in the 1970s before becoming opponents during the “Just Say No” 1980s, are now about as likely to favor (51%) as oppose (46%) legalization.

 3About seven-in-ten (69%) Americans believe alcohol is more harmful to a person’s health than marijuana while 15% pick marijuana as worse (14% say both or neither).
 If marijuana became as widely available as alcohol, 63% still believe alcohol would be more harmful to society.